Bay of Bengal: Marine biology, flora and fauna

 The Bay of Bengal is full of biological diversity, diverging amongst coral reefs, estuaries, fish spawning and nursery areas, and mangroves.
 The Bay of Bengal is one of the World's 64 largest marine ecosystems.

 Kerilia jerdonii is a sea snake of the Bay of Bengal.
 Glory of Bengal cone (Conus bengalensis) is just one of the seashells which can be photographed along beaches of the Bay of Bengal.
 An endangered species, the olive ridley sea turtle can survive because of the nesting grounds made available at the Gahirmatha Marine Wildlife Sanctuary, Gahirmatha Beach, Odisha, India.
-Marlin, barracuda, skipjack tuna, (Katsuwonus pelamis), yellowfin tuna, Indo-Pacific humpbacked dolphin (Sousa chinensis), and Bryde's whale (Balaenoptera edeni) are a few of the marine animals.
+Marlin, barracuda, skipjack tuna (Katsuwonus pelamis), yellowfin tuna, Indo-Pacific humpback dolphin (Sousa chinensis), and Bryde's whale (Balaenoptera edeni) are a few of the marine animals.
 Bay of Bengal hogfish (Bodianus neilli) is a type of wrasse which live in turbid lagoon reefs or shallow coastal reefs.
-Schools of dolphins can be seen, whether they are the bottle nose dolphin (Tursiops truncatus), pantropical spotted dolphin (Stenella attenuata) or the spinner dolphin (Stenella longirostris).
+Schools of dolphins can be seen, whether they are the bottlenose dolphin (Tursiops truncatus), pantropical spotted dolphin (Stenella attenuata) or the spinner dolphin (S. longirostris).
 Tuna and dolphins usually reside in the same waters.
-In shallower and warmer coastal waters the Irrawaddy dolphins (Orcaella brevirostris) can be found.
+In shallower and warmer coastal waters the Irrawaddy dolphin (Orcaella brevirostris) can be found.

-The Great Nicobar Biosphere Reserve provides sanctuary to many animals some of which include the saltwater crocodile (Crocodylus porosus), giant leatherback sea turtle (Dermochelys coriacea), and Malayan box turtle (Cuora amboinensis kamaroma) to name a few.
+The Great Nicobar Biosphere Reserve provides sanctuary to many animals some of which include the saltwater crocodile (Crocodylus porosus), leatherback sea turtle (Dermochelys coriacea), and Malayan box turtle (Cuora amboinensis kamaroma) to name a few.

 Another endangered species royal Bengal tiger is supported by Sundarbans a large estuarine delta that holds a mangrove area in the Ganges River Delta.